Performance Rehearsal Safety Protocol

 - Performance times will be staggered to allow for sufficient turnover in between shows.

 - All participants and backstage crew must wear masks at all times backstage.
+Mask specifications for Actors also apply to backstage crew and other volunteers.

 - Those volunteers moving sets must clean hands thoroughly and frequently.